nilswenzel/parqet-darkmode-chrome-extension/README.md

 ## Information
 Since parqet has no darkmode yet, I’ve decided to create one myself.
 For examples check out the images.
 If you find a bug don’t hesitate to contact me and let me know.

 The darkmode can be deactivated/activated at any time in the popup.
-Additionally you can decide whether the charts should be light or dark as well.
-Have fun with it!

-- tested on Mac/Windows
+- tested on Mac/Windows (Chrome Version 100.0.4896.75)
 - (unofficial)

 ## What is parqet?